 Marvel need to start looking to more melodramatic solutions.
-Bone up on Akira Toriyama or marathon some Attitude era WWF.
+Bone up on Akira Toriyama or marathon histrionic pro-wrestling promotions.
 Holding hands while purple electricity vaporises the baddie isn't particularly satisfying.
 Why aren't the Guardians throwing themselves at this monolith man as a unit, sneaking in the odd blow, but ultimately proving themselves ineffectual?
 Maybe then have a death or two, followed by a rage fuelled counter attack that gets Ronan wobbly and staggering back?

-Ronan instantly recovers like his name is M Bison and lands a devastating blow on Gamora, forcing an intervention from the unfathomable Thanos.
+Ronan instantly recovers then lands a devastating blow on Gamora, forcing an intervention from the unfathomable Thanos.
 Why else was the Mad Titan telling us who his favourite daughter was?
 It's about time Marvel put their big bad over, particularly if all he's doing is glowering until 2018.
 Ronan's world ending club?
 Thanos shrugs the blow off with a laugh then dismantles its owner with slow, measured body blows.
 If you're going to invoke Darkseid - even through Jim Starlin's avatar - he should figure as part of the destination.
 Otherwise he's just advertising.
-Marvel's films drip feed like television, they need to embrace something wild and cinematic.
+Marvel's films drip feed like television when they really need to embrace something wild and cinematic.

 Sunday, 10 August 2014